-The Overbeck-Museum is a museum in Bremen dedicated to one of the founding fathers of the Worpswede artists' colony, the painter Fritz Overbeck (1869–1909) and his wife, the painter Hermine Overbeck-Rohte (1869–1937).
-The group of Worpswede artists originated in 1889 in Worpswede (a town not far from Bremen), in imitation of the French model of the Barbizon school.
-The most representative exponent was Paula Modersohn-Becker.
-The group became famous for anti-academic landscapes that portray the simple peasant life in the rugged countryside of northern Germany.
-The models are the French Impressionists, but the artists of Worpswede can be considered at the same time forerunners of Expressionism.
+The Overbeck-Museum is a museum in Bremen dedicated to one of the founding fathers of the Worpswede artists' colony, the painter Fritz Overbeck (1869–1909), and his wife, the painter Hermine Overbeck-Rohte (1869–1937).
+The group of Worpswede artists was established in 1889 in Worpswede (a town near Bremen) inspired by the French model of the Barbizon School.
+The most representative member was Paula Modersohn-Becker.
+The group became famous for their anti-academic landscapes depicting the simple rural life in the harsh landscape of Northern Germany.
+They were influenced by the French Impressionists but the Worpswede artists can also be seen as precursors of Expressionism.

-The heart of the collection is the artistic heritage of the couple of painters.
-It consists of oil paintings, drawings, etchings, watercolors, gouache and photographs.
-The extensive collection also includes letters, private photographs, documents and objects (painting tools, furniture and books) from the couple of painters.
-The museum is engaged in research and publishes catalogs and yearbooks on the works of Fritz Overbeck and Hermine Overbeck-Rohte.
-It organizes temporary exhibitions in which it develops topics related to the main themes of the museum.
-Guided tours, lectures, art trips and readings complete the program.
+The centerpiece of the collection is the artistic estate of the painter couple.
+It consists of oil paintings, drawings, etchings, watercolors, gouache, and photographs.
+The extensive collection also includes letters, private photographs, documents, and objects (painting tools, furniture, and books) belonging to the painter couple.
+The museum conducts research and publishes catalogs and yearbooks on the work of Fritz Overbeck and Hermine Overbeck-Rohte.
+It organizes temporary exhibitions that develop themes related to the museum's main topics.
+Guided tours, lectures, art trips, and readings complement the program.

 Read more